 Read the complete guide to stargazing in Yosemite National Park.

 30. Zion National Park

-Last but certainly not least, Zion National Park rounds out our list of the best national parks for stargazing.
+Last but certainly not least, Zion National Park rounds out my list of the best national parks for stargazing.
 The final of Utah’s Mighty 5 – but the most visited by a long shot – Zion is breathtaking to behold, by day or night.

 You can explore Zion Canyon during the daylight hours, marveling at the towering red formations – but after dark is where the park knocks it out of the, er, ballpark.
 Within Zion Canyon your view of the night sky might be limited but the foreground is fantastic; elsewhere in the park you can find more expansive views and fewer crowds.